 COMMERCIAL REAL ESTATE

-In contrast, demand for office properties has fallen over the last year in the Inland Empire.
-The office vacancy rate hit 17.9% in the first quarter of 2021, up 1.2 percentage points from a year earlier.
-This vacancy increase was driven by a -0.8% decrease in occupied stock over the last year (less users).
-Still, asking rents grew a modest 1.5% over the last year to an annual rate of $23.69 per square foot, keeping office space in the Inland Empire more affordable than Los Angeles ($40.79), Orange ($34.05), and San Diego ($34.47) counties.
+Demand for office properties in the Inland Empire has stabilized.
+The office vacancy rate hit 17.5% in the fourth quarter of 2021, down -0.2 percentage points from one year earlier.
+In addition to the decrease in the vacancy rate, occupied stock increased by 0.4% over the last year.
+Asking rents grew a modest 1.1% over the last year to an annual rate of $23.71 per square foot, keeping office space in the Inland Empire more affordable than Los Angeles ($41.00), Orange ($33.92), and San Diego ($34.71) Counties.

-The vacancy rate for flex/research and development (R&D) properties in the Inland Empire grew to 5.4% in the first quarter of 2021, a 0.6 percentage-point increase from a year earlier.
-Asking rents grew a modest 1.4% over the last year to an annual rate of $8.95 per square foot, keeping flex/R&D space in the Inland Empire more affordable than Los Angeles ($13.29), Orange ($12.27), and San Diego ($14.67) counties.
+The vacancy rate among flex/research and development (R&D) properties in the Inland Empire fell to 3.1% in the fourth quarter of 2021, a -2.4 percentage-point decrease from one year earlier.
+Over the same time, asking rents grew 3.5% to reach an annual rate of $9.23 per square foot, keeping flex/R&D space in the Inland Empire more affordable than Los Angeles ($13.80), Orange ($12.79), and San Diego ($15.16) Counties.

 Demand for retail space in the Inland Empire has also fallen over the last year, a result of government health mandates and consumer reservations amid the COVID-19 pandemic.
 While the vacancy rate dropped to 9.9% in the fourth quarter of 2021, a 0.1 percentage-point decline from one year earlier, asking rents fell -0.3% to an annual rate of $22.52 per square foot.
 As with other commercial property types, retail space in the Inland Empire remains more affordable than Los Angeles ($33.50), Orange ($34.30), and San Diego ($32.32) Counties.